a man in a heavy coat drinks from a metal mug by an outdoor oven

 Important

-The case you use for the day of the month will depend on the function of the date in a sentence.
+The you use for the day of the month will depend on the function of the date in a sentence.

-However, it will always be neuter in gender because the neuter noun число[chisLO](number/date) is implied.
+However, it will always be neuter in because the neuter noun число[chisLO](number/date) is implied.
 The word число can be used after the day of the month, though it is usually omitted.
 When it is added, it will have the same case as the ordinal number.

 nominative neuter